narendrababuvm/DevOps-project/README.md

-# Sample Restaurant Menu Application

-Food Menu with Details

-This is tech food company which displays food items with price
+# A Continuous Integration and Deployment pipeline for sample jsp Application

+Done with Jenkins with Maven and Ansible